 Nix the plastic wrap for leftovers

 How many times have you thrown a half-full bowl in the fridge with plastic wrap over the top to salvage leftovers?
 We invested in a set of good glass containers that are airtight, BPA-free, and dishwasher-safe for all of our leftover needs, and have never looked back!
+For items that don't fit easily into a container, we love bees wrap, a eco-friendly version of plastic wrap that's plastic-free and reusable!

 Start a new morning-after ritual